kushidesign/kushi/README.md

 - Functional styling engine
 - Configurable theming

-Usage of Kushi's design system and component library is completly optional.
+Usage of Kushi's design system and component library is completely optional.
 You can just use the styling engine as a pure ClojureScript alternative to mainstream JS solutions such as Tailwind, Emotion, etc.